Reviewing Gecina (GECFF) and Its Peers

 |$58.66 million

-Gecina’s peers have higher revenue, but lower earnings than Gecina.
-Gecina is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Gecina’s competitors have higher revenue, but lower earnings than Gecina.
+Gecina is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

-This is a breakdown of current ratings for Gecina and its peers, as provided by MarketBeat.com.
+This is a summary of current recommendations for Gecina and its competitors, as reported by MarketBeat.com.

 |Sell Ratings